FAQ ASAP web: Assemble Species by Automatic Partitioning

 ASAP identifies different partitions, and the score is an indicator of which partition you have to look at.
 It is a combination beetween the two following parameters (probability and slope)

 Proba is the probability that the partition at the step n is different from the partition at the step n-1.
 Please, refer to the publication for more details.

-Dist is the value of genetic distance used to calculate the slope.
+Dc is the value of the "jump" distance used to calculate the slope.

 Text is a text file containing the different partitions.
 Two formats are available: